Skip to main content

 empty

-15.35% of adults in America reported having a substance use disorder in the past year.
+17.82% of adults in the U.S. had a substance use disorder in the past year, totaling over 45 million people.

-6.82% of adults in America had an illicit drug use disorder in the past year.
+9.41% of adults in America had a drug use disorder in the past year.

-The state prevalence of adults with substance use disorder ranges from 11.31% in Georgia to 21.21% in the District of Columbia.
+The state prevalence of adults with substance use disorder ranges from 14.15% in Utah to 24.30% in Alaska.

-According to SAMHSA, “Substance Use Disorder (SUD) data in 2020 are based on criteria from the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5).
-SUD is defined as meeting the criteria for illicit drug or alcohol use disorder.
-SUD estimates are based on only 2020 data because prior years’ SUD data were based on DSM-IV criteria."
+According to SAMHSA, “Substance Use Disorder (SUD) estimates are based on Diagnostic and Statistical Manual of Mental Disorders, 5th edition criteria.
+SUD is defined as meeting the criteria for drug or alcohol use disorder.
+Beginning with the 2021 National Survey on Drug Use and Health, questions on prescription drug use disorder were asked of all past year users of prescription drugs, regardless of whether they misused prescription drugs.”

 Rank Sort descending State Percentage Number